October 10, 2022

 I had a positively easy day planned today.
 The mountains separating Spain’s northern coast from the interior of Galicia were now behind me, and I was walking my shortest day on the Camino yet (if you exclude my zero back in Llanes).

-Today’s mileage was a meager 21 kilometers, which was only about two-thirds of what I normally try to walk.
-And that meant I’d remain in the bubble of ‘new’ pilgrims for at least another day’s time.
+Today’s mileage was a meager 21 kilometers, which was only about two-thirds of what I usually try to walk.
+And this short stage meant I’d remain in the bubble of ‘new’ pilgrims for at least another day’s time.

 If it had been 100% within my control, it would have been nice to walk 10 kilometers further.
-But that distance wasn’t feasible because there just wasn’t anything to support it.
-I could either stop after 21 kilometers in the moderately large town of Vilalba or I needed to pull a 40-kilometer day and walk to Baamonde – as that was the next town with any albergues or services.
+But that distance wasn’t feasible because there just weren’t any accommodations to support it.
+I could either stop after 21 kilometers in the moderately large town of Vilalba, or I needed to push on for 40 kilometers and walk to Baamonde, which was the next town with any albergues or services.

-Given the modest terrain I was currently walking in, I probably could have made the full 40 kilometers.
+Given the modest terrain I was currently walking in, I knew could have made the full 40 kilometers.
 But I’d promised myself that I was going to dial it back and savor this final week on the Camino.
-Besides, it was supposed to rain all day today, so I caved to convenience and made my albergue reservation for Vilalba.
+Besides, today’s forecast promised a day full of rain.
+So I caved to convenience and made my albergue reservation for Vilalba.

 With such a short distance to walk today, I didn’t even worry about what time I got started.
-Leaving before sunrise was completely unnecessary and it might even be counter-productive.
+Leaving before sunrise was completely unnecessary.
+It might even be counter-productive.
 I couldn’t check into the albergue until 2 p.m.
-So why race out of town early this morning??
+So why race out of town super early?

 Another wet day

-It was lightly raining when I departed around 8:35 a.m., and the inclement weather was supposed to continue in fits and spurts all day long.
-The pilgrims around me donned ponchos and rain gear under the eave of a building, and I eventually departed the albergue suited up in my rain jacket and my rain pants.
+It was only lightly raining when I departed around 8:35 a.m., and the inclement weather was expected to continue in fits and spurts throughout the day.
+The pilgrims around me donned ponchos and rain gear under the eave of a building.
+So I waited for the crowd to thin out before I departed the albergue.
+It was far easier to suit up in rain gear when there weren’t a dozen errant arms flying around trying to do the exact same thing.

-Walking just 26 kilometers yesterday put me right on pace with the pilgrims following their pre-planned stages in the guidebooks.
-So I had to work my way through the same bubble of slow moving people I’d passed once already.
+Only walking 26 kilometers yesterday put me right on pace with the pilgrims following their pre-planned stages in the guidebooks.
+So I spent my first mile or two working my way through the same bubble of slow-moving people I’d passed once already.

 I recognized several of the same pilgrims from yesterday morning.
 There was the short, squat woman who constantly cleared her throat every 15 seconds.
 The tall man who swung his hiking poles wildly from side to side.
 The young couple bickering with each other in Italian.